How to access online resources on and off-campus

 If you are having problems accessing the fulltext of an article or ebook online you should follow the steps below.

 1. Confirm whether or not the Library actually provides the item online:

 Search the Library Catalogue to find records of all items in our online and printed collections.
 If you experience problems accessing an online journal or e-book that should be accessible to you, or if you are unsure about its availability, please contact Library staff.
 The earlier advice about how to access online resources on or off-campus might also be useful.

-If all copies of a book are on loan: you can place a hold/reservation and collect it from the Issue Desk once it is made available for you.
+If all copies of a book are on loan: you can place a hold/reservation and collect it from the Reader Services Desk once it is made available for you.

 Journal articles: if a catalogue search for a journal article title fails to return a the result you are looking for, click the 'journals' tab and try searching for journal title instead.
 If we do provide the journal, check its catalogue record to see if we provide the volume/issue that you require.